 occasional workshops.
 For further information contact Annette Walker on 01564 792837 Henley-in-Arden

-play at the Memorial Hall, Station Road, Henley-in-Arden every Fridayand Sunday evening from 8pm-10pm.
+Memorial Hall, Station Road, Henley-in-Arden every Fridayand Sunday evening from

-(visitors fee £3).
+up (visitors fee £4).
 Free car park.
-Or contact us for further
+Or contact us for

-in the Cotswold Hills League on a Saturday and two
+fields two teams in the Cotswold Hills League on a Saturday and two

 AMATEUR DRAMATIC SOCIETY

 HADS meets most Mondays and Wednesdays at 8.00 pm in the Memorial Hall,